JHeiner/Protractor/README.md

  * do **NOT** copy them into workspace - you will break links
  * just click `Finish`

+The projects include two run/debug configurations, one for the unit tests, and one for the interactive GUI.
+Use the `Run / Run Configurations...` (or `Run / Debug Configurations...`) menu to launch them.

 _Warning_ : The TestGUI and UnitTests source code links overlap, so be careful about opening files from the correct project.
 Sigh... perhaps some day resource filters will work with linked resources.